kometenstaub/obsidian-version-history-diff/README.md

 > This week I will work on refactoring the code base, so any additional features will have to wait after that.

+TO-DO:

+- [ ] create base type for `vList` and `rVList`
+- [ ] implement abstract class which sync and recovery view can inherit and only define their special methods (also in preparation for the Git view)

 ## Credits

 All licenses and attributions can be found in the `esbuild.mjs` file for the code (and therefore in the `main.js` release), the CSS license is in `src/styles.css`.
 Should any license/attribution be missing, please let me know, and I will look into it.